coccoinomane/crabada.py/README.md

 1. Open crontab > `env EDITOR=nano crontab -e`
 2. Insert the following lines:
     ```
-    */30 * * * * cd $HOME/crabada.py && /usr/local/bin/python -m bin.mining.sendTeamsMining <your address>
+    0,30 * * * * cd $HOME/crabada.py && /usr/local/bin/python -m bin.mining.sendTeamsMining <your address>
-    15/30 * * * * cd $HOME/crabada.py && /usr/local/bin/python -m bin.mining.closeMines <your address>
+    15,45 * * * * cd $HOME/crabada.py && /usr/local/bin/python -m bin.mining.closeMines <your address>
     ```
 3. Customize the lines with the path to the script and your wallet address.
 4. The cron job will run twice every 30 minutes.
 Feel free to change the frequency; if in doubt use [Crontab Guru](https://crontab.guru/).
 5. If you want to reinforce defense too, just add another line to the crontab that runs bin.mining.reinforceDefense.

-Note: When editing python path (/usr/local/bin/python), use "which python3" or "which python" in Terminal to determine where your python3 is installed.
+Note: When editing python path (/usr/local/bin/python), use `which python3` or `which python` in Terminal to determine where your python3 is installed.

 ### Linux instructions